3D War: TM

 A 3 Dimentional Chess expansion board game.

-can say with 100% certainty that chess is a perfect game and any attempt to change it or improve it will end up an inferior game to “CHESS”.
-3D War is not as good a game as chess, but if you know how to play chess and would like a bit of “additional
+I can say with 100% certainty that chess is a perfect game and any attempt to change it or improve it will end up an inferior game to “CHESS”.
+3D War is not as good a game as chess, but if you have a couple of hours to spare and

 3D War: TM